raspberrypilearning/rock-band/en/step_3.md

 --- task ---

-At the moment, the stage is white and looks pretty boring!
+At the moment, the stage is white.
 Add a backdrop to it by clicking on **Choose a backdrop**.

 ![screenshot](images/band-stage-choose.png)